 A Global Community

-Our teams of conservationists and partners work down under to track and study these adorable animals in their native habitats.
-We also use what we’ve learned from the animals in our care to help wild populations.
-In fact, San Diego Zoo Global has the most successful breeding program and the largest colony of koalas outside of Australia.
-These efforts have helped us protect and save these national treasures and their habitat in the wild.
+Our teams of conservationists and partners work "down under" to track and study these gentle animals in their native habitats.
+We also use what we’ve learned from the koalas in our care to help wild populations.
+In fact, San Diego Zoo Global has the most successful koala breeding program in the world and the largest colony of koalas outside of Australia.
+These efforts have helped us protect these special animals and their habitat in the wild.

 We can't imagine a world without koalas.
-And with your support to the San Diego Zoo Global Wildlife Conservancy, we'll continue these lifesaving efforts to ensure that koalas can make a mighty comeback.
-We need your help today
+With your support, we'll continue lifesaving efforts to ensure that koalas can make a mighty comeback.

 What You Can Do, Right Now

 Give $25 today and help support koala conservation efforts.